Early Start Program

 Student Transition Enrichment Program (STEP)

 CSUSB has created a specific program to meet the CSU Early Start Program requirement, Coyote First STEP (CFS).
-This program is for students who require skills development in math (Category IV) and plan to attend CSUSB in fall 2018.
+This program is for students who require skills development in math (Category IV) and plan to attend CSUSB in fall.
 Students will participate in a six-week intensive summer math program and will live on-campus in university housing for the first two weeks of the program.
 Students will take free math courses and engage in activities designed to promote college success.
-Move-In Day for CFS is Sunday, July 29, 2018.

-2018 registration for Early Start and Coyote First STEP will be available May 7, 2018.
+Registration for Early Start and Coyote First STEP will be available May 2019.